Legendary french auteur, Catherine Breillat once again defies moral boundaries and conventions.

 One day, Theo, 17, Pierre’s son from a previous marriage, moves in with them.
 Anne is troubled by Theo and gradually engages in a passionate relationship with him, putting her career and family life in danger.

-In Aus and NZ cinemas late 2023.
+In Aus and NZ cinemas early 2024.
 Watch this space for dates.

 By Breillat’s standards, this is an unprecedentedly sleek commercial play, alluring and grabby — yet with an innate, considered nastiness, an unspoken intellectualisation of our least explicable instincts, that never feels compromised.